Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/Kaeon United/2 - Wonders/1 - Documentation/README.md

 <li><p>CommonJS shall allow cross origin access to online modules via their URLs in both the browser and node.</p>
 </li>
 <li><p>The CommonJS require function shall allow for an optional second argument,
-a options object which shall allow said function to reload modules, to execute modules in the global scope, to load modules from strings in memory, and to load modules asynchronously.</p>
+an options object which shall allow said function to reload modules, to execute modules in the global scope, to load modules from strings in memory, and to load modules asynchronously.</p>